emmag-raves/Capstone_Project/README.md

 For DNA metabarcoding, 16S or 18S (small subunit) ribosomal DNA is sequenced for each sample, resulting in a large list of short DNA sequences that is then matched to taxonomy using various different databases.
 Since taxonomy for many organisms, specifically phytoplankton, is ever changing, many databases have a different number of classifications for each organism.

-For example, some organisms are only have a kingdom, phylum, family, genus, and species listed, whereas others have a kingdom, clade, phylum, subphylum, class, subclass, order, suborder, family, subfamily, genus, and species.
-This means that when one's sequences are matched with the database, the resulting taxonomy file has various levels of classification and each rank does not line up in the same column or item number within that line.
+For example, some organisms are only have a kingdom, phylum, family, genus, and species listed, whereas others have a kingdom, clade, phylum, subphylum, class, subclass, order, suborder, family, subfamily, genus, and species listed.

+This means that when my sequences are matched with the database, the resulting taxonomy file has various levels of classification and each rank does not line up in the same column or item number within that line.